-Capital Asset Repair & Maintenance: Non-depreciable asset expenditures and contingency funds totaling \$549,010 are budgeted for 2024.
-This includes a significant elevator repair for the Rawlings Branch and a significant roof repair at the Pueblo West Branch.
+Capital Asset Repair & Maintenance: Non-depreciable asset expenditures and contingency funds totaling \$663,000 are budgeted for 2024.
+This includes a significant elevator repair and boiler room insulation for the Rawlings Branch and a significant roof repair at the Pueblo West Branch.